Untitled design (43)

 Google is a search engine.
 By nature its purpose is to answer a user’s question or query.
 So, implementing different styles of content, such as lists or FAQs, can really help Google to understand that you have content which addresses these queries.
 You can enhance your content further by the implementation of Schema mark-up, which is designed through code to highlight key features of the content, this in turn can also help you to exhibit SERP features when presenting on Google.

 There’s definitely a lot more to a traditional SEO strategy than just technical, content and links.
-If you’re looking to put more depth into your strategy, or perhaps your website is in a YMYL industry where you need to place additional focus on your key E-A-T signals, find out more about our SEO service today!
+If you’re looking to put more depth into your strategy, or perhaps your website is in a YMYL industry where you need to place additional focus on your key E-E-A-T signals, find out more about our SEO service today!

 Untitled design (2)